zuozhenggh/learning-library/workshops/apex-atp/README.md

 -  Create an application from a file
 -  Use Quick SQL to create database objects
 -  Use SQL Developer Web to access database objects
--  Use SQL Developer Web to create data model
+-  Use SQL Developer Web to create a data model
 -  Create and modify an APEX application

+*{Note: This lab assumes you are using Oracle APEX 19.2.}*

+***To log issues***, click here to go to the [github oracle repository](https://github.com/oracle/learning-library/issues/new) issue submission form.

 ## Parts